The three vital lifelines retailers will need to adapt and survive COVID-19.

 For finance people, it also means changing their language.
 Telling people in a restaurant location, “Your gross profit is 16%.
 It should be 20%.”
 Is no use.
 What can they do with that information?
 Whereas, if finance were to say to the General Manager: “The amount of croissants that you’re selling per coffee, during the weekday breakfast period, is half of what Jenny in our restaurant down the road is able to do.
 Why’s Jenny able to sell double the amount of croissants per coffee?
 What’s she doing that you’re not doing?” – those are questions that individuals can act upon.

-By taking these lessons – taking action, knowing accountability and truly collaborating with people throughout the organisation, we start to get real value out of our data, on a par with the marketing team, and really thrive.
+By taking these lessons – taking action, knowing accountability and truly collaborating with people throughout the organization, we start to get real value out of our data, on a par with the marketing team, and really thrive.